A definitive analysis of remote filming, including the pros, cons, costs and steps

 But there's another, competing, more pressing issue, that some of us don't see at all - the loss of drive to get the next marketing campaign started.
-It's true to say that the COVID-19 pandemic has had a slowing effect on the economy.
+It's true to say that extended homeworking has had a slowing effect on the economy.
 However, our response to leave the workplace and disconnect ourselves, physically, from the visual sides of our work, doesn't help either.
 It impedes our business process, and marketing.
 And as the 2021 Wired Magazine article on declining confidence in remote working proves, the recovery will be marked by fewer home-workers than predicted.

 So, what is the right approach?
 Is it simply to wait until COVID is over?
 Defer all promotion, at a considerable cost to your company?
 Shelve or ice growth plans and essential marketing?

 Your challenge is to sustain the growth and marketing activities of the firm.
 To rebuild and recover sales, and revenues.
 To use the oppressive recession and the impact of homeworking as a means to gain competitive advantage, if you're sincere about recognising competitive opportunity.

 To embrace video in your new working environment.

 Reveal the Good You Do

 You may have read about remote filming and production - people filming you from a different part of the country, using remote technologies.
 It's that.
 But there is much more to it than the obvious.

 It is a way of speeding up your thinking, and increasing the visibility, flexibility and dexterity of your marketing.
 It involves your video production company using a range of filming technologies, such as mobile phones or remote operation kits, either sent to you in the post or acquired by yourself.
 Remote filming will offset the loss of your obvious, visible, and active workplace.